Prairie Marksman: History

 Prior to the creation of Amtrak Peoria was served by the Rock Island's Peoria Rocket out of the Rock Island's Rock Island Depot.
 Then in serious financial distress, the Rock Island opted out of Amtrak in 1971.
 The company decided it was cheaper to keep running its remaining passenger trains, the Peoria Rocket and Quad Cities Rocket, than hand them to Amtrak.
 The two trains continued running until December 31, 1978, each providing one daily round trip between Chicago's LaSalle Street Station and Peoria and Rock Island, respectively, via Joliet.
 With the demise of the Rock Island, Peoria's nearest railroad connection was at Chillicothe, Illinois, 20 mi to the north, where Amtrak's Lone Star (Chicago-Kansas City-Houston) and Southwest Limited (Chicago-Kansas City-Los Angeles) – successors to the Santa Fe's Texas Chief and Super Chief, respectively – stopped daily.
 The Lone Star, however, fell victim to budget cuts and was discontinued in October 1979.

 The Prairie Marksman began on August 10, 1980, as a joint venture between Amtrak and the state of Illinois.
 Eschewing the Rock Island route, the Prairie Marksman used the old GM&O line between Chicago and Chenoa, Illinois, and then traveled west over the Toledo, Peoria & Western to East Peoria.
 The name was derived from a TP&W freight train which once operated over that route between Webster, Illinois and Keokuk, Iowa.

 The Prairie Marksman was intended as a one-year pilot project.
 However, the train only attracted 65 passengers per day, not even half of the 150 per day needed to justify making it permanent.
 Amtrak added service to Eureka, Illinois on July 25, 1981.
 Amid losses of $120,000, Illinois withdrew its support for the train, and the Prairie Marksman made its last run on October 4, 1981.

 With the end of the Prairie Marksman, the Peoria area's only intercity link was the Southwest Limited – later renamed the Southwest Chief – in Chillicothe.
 However, Amtrak rerouted the Chief away from Chillicothe in 1996.
-Since then, the nearest Amtrak station is at Normal's Uptown Station, 40 mi to the east, which is served by the Lincoln Service and Texas Eagle.
+Since then, the nearest Amtrak station is at Normal's Uptown Station, 40 mi to the southeast, which is served by the Lincoln Service and Texas Eagle.
 Amtrak operates Amtrak Thruway service between Peoria and Normal.